poudelbidhan/VSD-HDP/README/Day2.md

 ## Day 2: Timing libs, Hierarchical vs. Flat Synthesis, Flip-Flop coding styles

+### Timing Library

 ### Hierarchical vs. Flat Synthesis
-Here we observe how Yosys tool performs synthesis and generates the netlist for multi-modules with and without preserving the design hierarchy.
+Here we observe how the Yosys tool performs synthesis and generates the netlist for multi-modules with and without preserving the design hierarchy.

 1. Hierarchical Synthesis